Serenity 6.4.3 Release Notes (2023-01-07)

 .
 Previously, we had a Q.getTypeName

 property in .NET.
-However, we noticed that this method was often confused with getTypeFullName
+However, this method was often confused with getTypeFullName

 .